pawelgrzybek/pawelgrzybek.com/content/posts/2016-05-18-intro-to-the-web-animations-api.md

 ---
 title: Intro to the Web Animations API
-description: We have many methods available to move things around on the web.
+summary: We have many methods available to move things around on the web.
 Let’s embrace the power of future animations with the Web Animations API.
 photo: 2016-05-18.jpg
 ---